zdevaty/eliona-api/README.md

-# eliona-api #
+# Eliona API #

-eliona-api provides an API to access eliona resources.
+The Eliona API provides an API to access resources within an Eliona environment.

 ## API specification ##